rapid-sensemaking-framework/cosense/README.md

 ## CoSense

-Design and run rapid sensemaking processes from a native Mac, Linux and Windows app!
+Design and run rapid sensemaking flows from a native Mac, Linux and Windows app!

 ## Using the CoSense App